Podhouse/podhouse/README.md

 ### Contributing

-We encourage you to contribute to Podhouse.
-Please check out the [Contributing to Podhouse guide](CONTRIBUTING.md) for guidelines about how to proceed.
+We encourage you to contribute to Podhouse. **We heartily welcome any and all contributions that match our standards!**

 ### License